-He is a member of the Quantitative and Spatial Criminology Research Group and the Centre for Offending, Prevention and Engagement (COPE)
+He is a member of the Quantitative and Spatial Criminology (QSC) Research Group, and the Centre for Offending, Prevention and Engagement (COPE)

+Dr Newton joined NTU in November 2019.
 Prior to this he was an Associate Professor in Criminology at the University of Leicester (Sept 2017-Oct 2019),

-My research interests include: transport, technology, intelligent mobility and crime; acquisitive crime; policy analysis and evaluation, computational criminology , crime analysis and GIS; situational crime prevention; offender mobility, and mixed methods research.
+My research interests focus on the intersection of crime, people and space.More specifically I am interested in crime and policing as it relates to: transport, technology, intelligent mobility and crime; acquisitive crime; policy analysis and evaluation, problem solving and evidence based policing, data science, crime analysis and GIS; situational crime prevention; offender mobility, and mixed methods research.

 I have presented oral evidence to the House of Commons Select Committee (Enquiry into Security on the Railway) and the Mayors Office for London (Crime on Public Transport).

 In April 2020 I was appointed to the Strategic Board of the Nottingham and Nottinghamshire's Violence Reduction Unit (NNVRU) by Nottinghamshire's Police and Crime Commissioner (PCC) Paddy Tipping

 In February 2020 I was appointed to the Executive Group of the Nottinghamshire Crime and Drugs Partnership (CDP)